 The second key to sweet parsnips is to grate them so that they’re shredded rather than chopping them like you would with carrots.
-I think this might actually be more important than using overwintered parsnips because the smaller pieces of grated parsnips allow the maple flavor to fully soak into them, whereas if you were to use chopped parsnips then the maple flavor might only soak into the outer edges and the core of the slice would still be a stronger parsnip flavor.
+I think this might actually be equally important to using overwintered parsnips because the smaller pieces of grated parsnips allow the maple flavor to fully soak into them, whereas if you were to use sliced parsnips then the maple flavor might only soak into the outer edges and the core of the slice would still be a stronger parsnip flavor.
 That and sliced parsnips take much longer to cook, too.

 Maple-Glazed Overwintered Parsnips Recipe

-This recipe is really easy and fast to make and it uses only four simple ingredients (unless you want to have fun customizing the flavors with other ingredients.)
-I made these this afternoon and it only took me about 20 minutes total to go from fresh-from-the-farm parsnips to a sweet side dish/dessert.
+This recipe is really easy and fast to make and it uses only four simple ingredients (unless you want to have fun customizing the flavors with other ingredients like herbs or spices.
+I think cinnamon would probably taste really good with these!)
+I made these parsnips this afternoon and it only took me about 20 minutes total to go from fresh-from-the-farm parsnips to a sweet side dish/dessert.

 - Grass-fed butter (I didn’t measure exactly, but I used about 2 1/2 Tbs.)

-- Dash of salt (I used more than a 1/4 tsp but less than a 1/2 tsp.
-If you use salted butter, you might not need as much.)
+- Dash of salt (I didn’t measure exactly, but it was somewhere around 1/4 tsp.
+If you use salted butter, you might not need quite as much.)

 - About 1 Tbs pure maple syrup *